 Olive oil is the pinnacle of heart healthy oils.
 It contains about 70% of the mono-unsaturated fatty acid called oleic acid.
 But it is potent polyphenols naturally found in olive oil that make it a health superstar.
 Tyrosol, hydroxytyrosol and oleuropein are compounds that give olive oil its antioxidant, anti-inflammatory and anti-cancer benefits.
 A staple in the Mediterranean diet, olive oil is best known for its benefits in lowering the risk of heart disease.
 It also lowers the risk of colon cancer and works similar to Ibuprofen type drugs to lower inflammation.

 Perhaps the most versatile of all oils, olive oil can be used for just about any culinary dish.
 Especially good for light saute and with salads, it is also delicious when used as a condiment for dipping bread.
-I recommend a few tablespoons daily, preferably used at room temperature, and when used in cooking take care to keep on low to medium heat as the unsaturated nature of olive oil makes it unstable over about 350 degrees.
+When used in cooking take care to keep on low to medium heat as the unsaturated nature of olive oil makes it unstable over about 350 degrees.

 Sunflower and Safflower: Good for Salads

 Both of these oils are light in texture and delicate in flavor.
 Sunflower oil is pressed from seeds and safflower comes from a thistle-like flower.
 Each lightly coats crisp, fresh vegetables, and neither solidifies when chilled.
 You can recognize a hint of the natural sunflower seed flavor in sunflower oil.
 They’re perfect for garden or cold veggie salads – they won’t compete with or overpower other strong flavors.
 But overall, both oils are bland compared with the hearty olive oil.